 Bergen’s affection for animals and nature, combined with history, is evidenced in his body of work with sculptures that appear playful and decorative, yet serious and functional.
 With his artwork, he manages to strike a balance between imagery and narrative, demonstrating just enough to invite curiosity, imply a story, and inspire appreciation.
 This exhibition presents drawings, photographs, and objects from selected projects completed by the artist since 2014.

 From Architect to Artist: Public Art by Charles Bergen, AIA is organized by AIA|DC for the Suman Sorg Gallery in collaboration with the artist.

-This exhibition was produced in ArchiCAD, courtesy of Graphisoft.
+This exhibition was designed and modeled in ArchiCAD19, courtesy of Graphisoft.

 Generously supported in part by BluEdge.